carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 This creates the initial `renv.lock` file.
 Then, whenever you start using a new package (or otherwise change your project's dependencies), run `renv::snapshot()` to update the lockfile.
 Finally, if you are using git and start using renv, you will notice that renv creates several files and directories in addition to `renv.lock`.
 Go ahead and commit the files to your project's git repository.

-## Reproducible Methods for Coding in Quarto

-Now that we've learned the core benefit of using Quarto documents - the integration of code with text - let's learn some next level methods of working with code in Quarto.
-We'll cover how to add Global Knitr options to the yaml, run external R scripts from within the Quarto document, setting the working directory for the Quarto document and loading packages and data globally.
-Whew! that's a lot!
-Let's dig in.

 ## Global Quarto Options